 Pink Charm is a one of the best examples of the rowan species Sorbus vilmorinii, originating from China.
-It features large pink berries which remain on the tree throughout the autumn.
+It features large berries which remain on the tree throughout the autumn.
 The berries are initially red, turning to pink in the autumn, and then gradually to pale pink as autumn progresses.

 The long fern-like green leaves are also a particular attraction.

 It has a more spreading habit than other rowans, but remains a small tree and is a good choice if space is limited.

 Fill in the form below and we will notify you when Pink Charm rowan are back in stock.